 - Grilled Pork Chops soaked in this pork chop brine

 Tried this recipe?
 Leave a rating and review.

 Your comments and shares are invaluable to me and the thousands of readers who use this site daily.
 If you've made the recipe, leave a star rating and review.
 We want to hear how you liked it.

 We'd love it if you shared the recipe with your friends on social media!

 - enough water to fill a saucepan 3/4 way. for cooking quinoa

 - 1 cup edamame

-- 1/2 cup thinly sliced radishes
+- ½ cup radishes thinly sliced

-- 4 scallions, thinly sliced
+- 4 scallions thinly sliced

-- 1/3 cup chopped parsley
+- ⅓ cup parsley chopped

-- 2 tablespoons chopped mint
+- 2 tablespoons mint chopped

-- 1/4 cup red onion, thinly sliced
+- ¼ cup red onion thinly sliced

-- 1 large clove garlic, minced
+- 1 large clove garlic minced

 - 1 tablespoon red or white wine vinegar

-- 1/4 cup olive oil
+- ¼ cup olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

 - Meanwhile, prepare the vegetables, slicing the onions, scallions, radish, parsley and mint and transferring them to a large bowl.

 - Add the vinaigrette and toss to combine.
 Can be made ahead and served chilled or at room temperature.